 The safety of students, faculty and staff is a constant priority at RVU.
 The ability to quickly provide notice, accurate information and instructions with minimum delay during a situation is crucial.
-To accomplish this both the Colorado and Utah Campuses employs the RAVE Emergency Notification Systems, a multi-modal communication service that allows RVU campus leaders and Security personnel to deliver time-sensitive notifications to our students, faculty and staff during unforeseen events or emergencies.
-The RAVE Emergency Notification System allows security to send out text and email communications to students, faculty and staff member.
+To accomplish this all campuses, utilize the RAVE Emergency Notification Systems, a multi-modal communication service that allows RVU campus leaders and Security personnel to deliver time-sensitive notifications to our students, faculty and staff during unforeseen events or emergencies.
+The RAVE Emergency Notification System allows security to send out text and email communications to students, faculty, and staff members.